Russian rouble firms past 57 to the dollar for first time in four years

 The rouble is steered by capital controls imposed in late February to shield Russia's financial sector after Moscow's decision to send tens of thousands of troops into Ukraine prompted unprecedented Western sanctions.

-At 1110 GMT, the rouble was 2.5% stronger against the dollar at 56.36RUBUTSTN=MCX, hoveringaround this level for the first time in more than four years.
+At 0725 GMT, the rouble was 0.7% stronger against the dollar at 57.44 RUBUTSTN=MCX after firming to 56.61 on the Moscow Exchange for the first time in more than four years.

-Against the euro, the rouble gained 3% to 58.24, its strongest in seven years EURRUBTN=MCX.
+Against the euro, the rouble gained 0.9% to 59.57, hovering near seven-year highs EURRUBTN=MCX.

-"The rouble's sharp gains again owed to tomorrow's looming deadline for 600 billion roubles ($10.43 billion) in mineral extraction tax payments and the conversion of payment for gas exports into roubles," Sberbank CIB said in a note.

-"We think the local currency may have trouble prolonging its recent rally, as selling activity among exporters may begin to decline."

 The currency's strength has raised concerns about the negative impact on Russia's budget revenue from exports.
 On Monday, Russia cut the proportion of foreign currency revenue that exporters must convert into roubles to 50% from 80%.